 - 1. Only one of the two offset programming methods, serial or parallel, is available for use at any given time. - 2.
 The programming method can only be selected at Master Reset. - 3.
-Parallel reading of the offset registers is always permitted regardless of which programming method has been selected. - 4.
-The programming sequence applies to both IDT Standard and FWFT modes.
+Parallel reading of the offset registers is always permitted regardless of which programming method has been selected. - The programming sequence applies to both IDT Standard and FWFT modes.

-A total of 26 bits are necessary to program the IDT72V255; a total of 28 bits are necessary to program the IDT72V265.
-Individual registers cannot be loaded serially; rather, both must be programmed in sequence, no padding allowed. \overline{PAE} and \overline{PAF} can show a valid status only after the full set of bits have been entered.
-The registers can be reprogrammed, as long as both offsets are loaded.
+$\overline{\text{SEN}}$ are set LOW, data on the SI input are written, one bit for each WCLK rising edge, starting with the Empty Offset LSB (8 bits for both the IDT72261 and IDT72271), then the Empty Offset MSB (6 bits for the IDT72261, 7 bits for the IDT72271), then the Full Offset LSB (8 bits for both the IDT72261 and IDT72271), ending with the Full Offset MSB (6 bits for the IDT72261, 7 bits for the IDT72271).
+A total of 28 bits are necessary to program the IDT72261; a total of 30 bits are necessary to program the IDT72261; a total of 30 bits are necessary to program the IDT72271.
+Individual registers cannot be loaded serially; rather, all four must be programmed in sequence, no padding allowed. \overline{PAE} and \overline{PAF} can show a valid status only after the full set of bits have been entered.
+The registers can be reprogrammed, as long as all four offsets are loaded.
 When \overline{LD} is LOW and \overline{SEN} is HIGH, no serial write to the registers can occur.

-Once parallel offset loading has been selected, then programming \overline{PAE} and \overline{PAF} proceeds as follows: When \overline{LD} and \overline{WEN} are set LOW, data on the inputs Dn are written into the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK, data at the inputs are written into the Full Register.
-The third transition of WCLK writes, once again, to the Empty Offset Register.
+Once parallel offset loading has been selected, then programming PAE and PAF precedes as follows: When LD and WEN are set LOW, data on the inputs Dn are written into the LSB Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
+Upon the second LOW-to-HIGH transition of WCLK, data at the inputs are written into the MSB Empty Offset Register.
+Upon the third LOW-to-HIGH transition of WCLK, data at the inputs are written into the LSB Full Offset Register.
+Upon the fourth LOW-to-HIGH transition of WCLK, data at the inputs are written into the MSB Full Offset Register.
+The fifth transition of WCLK writes, once again, to the LSB Empty Offset Register.